Statistics from Altmetric.com

 Studies were selected by one researcher based on their abstracts (or from full texts if abstracts were unavailable).
 Studies of any design that reported primary data on the outcome of pregnancies exposed to antipsychotic medications (APs) were analysed.

 The review included data from 110 articles found in the electronic databases, two sets of manufacturer-supplied data and seven sources of information identified by hand searching.
 Many of the studies were case reports.
-Second-generation antipsychotics: The SGA with the most information available was …
+Second-generation antipsychotics: The SGA with the most information available was olanzapine, which was assessed in …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.